The Flying Cat Academy

 The truth is that almost all kids can be taught to read and write.
 However, when effective literacy instruction is not present in the regular classroom and access to effective reading remediation is denied in schools, children's futures are put at risk.
 Many parents of struggling readers reach out to hire me as a private reading remediation teacher.
 What happens to the great number of children who have parents who can't afford to pay out of pocket?
 Shouldn't we all be able to agree that this situation is intolerable?
 All kids have the right to read.

 Schools often lack resources and staff who have the specialized training to do the work that is required to enable students to overcome reading failure I am stepping in to fill that gap.
 Through my free guided lessons, I am providing educators with video lessons and printable resources so that they have everything that they need to teach using an effective reading remediation program.
 My goal is to teach myself out of my job as a private reading remediation teacher.
-I want all children who need a proved reading remediation program to have access to one at school.
+I want all children who struggle with literacy to have access to a proven reading remediation program at school.
 Please help me spread the word about my free guided reading remediation lessons.

 Founder of the Flying Cat Academy